Translate this page: Google Open in Google Translate Opens in a new tab

 Board of Directors

-Our board is entirely composed of parents, caregivers, and allies who volunteer their time, skills, and passion to this mission.
+Parents, caregivers, and allies who volunteer their time and skills to this mission.

 Laura Biazon